 Exterior signage is your first step.
-Make sure that you have banners or signs outside of your school announcing the event at least a few weeks prior to the event.
+Make sure that you have banners or signs outside of school announcing the open house at least a few weeks before the event.
 Ask every current family to display a yard sign that has the name of your school, date and time of your open house featured prominently.
 Do you know why political campaigns use yard signs?
 Because they work!

 If that is the case, then make sure you ask the simple follow up question, “Who should we thank for referring you?”
 Once you have that information, engage the referring parent to help you to encourage them to attend.
-A follow up call from their friend is always more effective than one from a school administrator.
+A follow-up call from their friend is always more effective than one from a school administrator.

 Different parents will want different things, so you need to make sure that you include as much as you can about what makes your school great and sets you apart (information gathered from parent and teacher surveys can be excellent content for these pieces).

 Ensure that the pictures in your printed pieces reflect your diversity as much as possible.
-Many parents cite lack of diversity as a reason why they don’t attend a a private school.
+Many parents cite lack of diversity as a reason why they don’t attend a private school.
 Try to help them see all your students and your inclusiveness.

 Provide contact information to your parent ambassadors.
 Many times, parents want “the real story” about your school and they don’t feel like they can get it from the admissions team.
 Having a preset group of parents that you know will help sell the school can often make a huge difference.

 The first should be a handwritten card from the admissions person thanking them for coming.
-The second should be a follow up call from either a current parent, a coach, or even the teacher for the grade that the student will be entering.
+The second should be a follow-up call from either a current parent, a coach or even the teacher for the grade that the student will be entering.
 The third and final call should come from an administrator offering to answer any additional questions and thanking them for attending.
 Make them feel welcomed and wanted at your school.

-By making a few personal follow ups, you can set yourself apart and make each prospective family feel wanted.
+By making a few personal follow-ups, you can set yourself apart and make each prospective family feel wanted.
 This ultimately improves your school open house experience and increases your enrollment.